Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

 After dropping the boys off in Child Watch, I walked back into the hallway.
 A woman that I had noticed sitting in the lobby was waiting for me outside the door.
 She said (to paraphrase) "I noticed you with your kids, and saw how you handled everything.
 You were so patient!
 Are you a teacher?"
 I told her that I wasn't a teacher, but just feeling super patient today!
 She told me I was a great mom and that I should take the day off (jokingly, of course!)
 I thanked her and told her how much I appreciated her telling me that.
 Trust me, there are many days I wish I had more patience, times when I'm frustrated and overwhelmed.
 I'm not a perfect parent, no matter how much I try.
 So having a total stranger see me do something well, then actually take the time to come talk to me, really made me feel good.
 I know I ran a little faster on the treadmill that day too!
 Her comment stuck with me, and it helped remind me to stay patient through some other rough patches later on that day.

 Support One Another

 I thought about that situation for quite a long time while I was on the treadmill, and even for several days after.
 It was such a simple, kind act.
 It's so easy to get tunnel vision and focus on daily priorities and routines.
-But what if we looked outside our bubble, took a few minutes, and gave a compliment to a someone that could use it?
+But what if we looked outside our bubble, took a few minutes, and gave a compliment to someone that could use it?
 Receiving a compliment about my parenting brightened my day and boosted my mood.
 I was motivated to pay it forward and compliment someone else.
-It's easy to find find a whole lot of judgement in the world.
+It's easy to find a whole lot of judgment in the world.
 Especially on social media (in my experience), one doesn't have to look far to find critical remarks about someone's parenting decisions and styles.
 But what if there was more positive feedback instead of so much negativity?
-Small, random acts of kindness, like an unexpected compliment, could go a long way in making the world a little brighter place!
+Small, random acts of kindness, like an unexpected compliment, could go a long way in making the world a little brighter!